curliq/bot-varush/README.md

 - [ ] get live match data
 - [ ] player's match history

-To suggest a feature contact me on Discord (@Curlicue#0002) or create an Issue here on Github.
+To suggest a feature join the discord on https://discord.gg/5ZZDsXv.
 # Setup

 ### Your private keys